NREL/bifacial_radiance/docs/sphinx/source/installation.rst

 * Copy the gencumulativesky executable from the repo's ``/bifacial_radiance/data/`` directory and copy into your Radiance install directory.
   This is typically found in ``/usr/local/radiance/bin/``.
-* For Linux/Mac OSX, you will need to install QT for the GUI to work properly.
-Installation and details described in (:issue:`130`:).

 .. note::